Adda Gamber: Train Accident

-BOP Adda Gamber Branch

-The Bank Of Punjab (BOP) is located at G.T Road Adda Gamber, District Sahiwal.
-This Branch of BOP also has a facility of Automated Teller Machine (ATM).
-The Branch Code of The Bank Of Punjab (BOP)Adda Gamber Branch is 0420.

 Politics

 Politically Adda Gamber is in District Sahiwal.
-Adda Gamber is in NA-147 (Sahiwal-I) Which is the constituency of the National Assembly of Pakistan.
+Adda Gamber is in NA-147 (Sahiwal-I) constituency of the National Assembly of Pakistan.
 Before the 2018 Pakistani general election, constituency NA-147 was NA-160(Sahiwal-I).
-Syed Imran Ahmed Shah is an Elected Member of the National Assembly (MNA) From this constituency, NA-147 of the National Assembly.
+Syed Imran Ahmed Shah is the elected member of the National Assembly (MNA).
+From this constituency, NA-147 of the National Assembly.
 Politically he belongs to the political party of Pakistan Muslim League (Nawaz) Known as PML-N. At the Provincial level, Adda Gamber is Located in PP-196(Sahiwal-I), a constituency of Provincial Assembly of the Punjab.
 In the 2013 Elections, this Constituency was PP-220 but later in the 2018 Pakistani General Election, it becomes PP-196.
 Peer Khizer Hayat Shah Khagga has been Elected as Member of Provincial Assembly (MPA) from PP-196.
 He was candidate of Pakistan Muslim League (Nawaz) Known as PML-N.